 Registrants in the Civil Law-Common Law combined program must be in compliance with the National Requirement pertaining to approved common law degree programs.
-See http://flsc.ca/national-initiatives/national-admission-standards/.
+See https://nca.legal/.

-Students are not permitted to enroll simultaneously in the combined degree program and another full-time program such as the Barreau du Québec program.
+Students are not permitted to enroll simultaneously in the combined degree program and another fulltime program such as the Barreau du Québec program.